orra-dev/agent-fragile-to-prod-guide/README.md

 - A dedicated folder with complete code
 - A detailed README explaining:
     - The problem being addressed
-    - The solution implemented with Orra
+    - The solution implemented with orra
     - Key benefits and improvements
     - Architecture diagrams and examples
 - Runnable code to demonstrate each concept